 - Moloney, F. J., Mark.
 Storyteller, Interpreter, Evangelist (Peabody, MA: Hendrickson, 2004). - Boring, M. E., Mark.
-A Commentary (Louisville: Westminster John Knox, 2006) - An additional commentary of your choice from the list below. - Course Packet on Quercus
+A Commentary (Louisville: Westminster John Knox, 2006) - An additional commentary of your choice from the list below. - Course Packet available at the front desk of Wycliffe College

-List of commentaries from which to choose:
+List of commentaries from which to choose (available at Crux Books):